 How does one think about the quality and the processes that should be developed to ensure error-free deliverables?
-What thought processes must we use to ensure our processes can prevent errors upfront and if some errors still get through, what processes can we build to capture them?
+What thought processes must we use to ensure our processes can prevent errors upfront, and if some errors still get through, what processes can we build to capture them?

 QA vs QC

-Quality Assurance (QA) and Quality Control (QC) are equally important for the success of any Incentive Compensation project and it’s desirable to understand upfront how that has been incorporated in the overall architecture of the software.
+Quality Assurance (QA) and Quality Control (QC) are equally important for the success of any Incentive Compensation project, and it’s desirable to understand upfront how that has been incorporated into the overall architecture of the software.
 This is imperative for incentive compensation management because of the financial implications and its impact on salesforce engagement.
 A disengaged salesforce can have a much broader impact on top-line revenue and the company may face the risk of losing high performing reps to competitors.

 Quality Control focuses on getting the right answer.
-This is important during execution of the process.
+This is important during the execution of the process.
 In this approach, checks are performed in a phased manner at intermediate steps to ensure that the final output is correct.
 Quality control plays a critical role in ensuring confidence in the final deliverable.